sysbiolab/RGraphSpace/docs/articles/graphspace-accessors.md

 Unlike numeric, character, and logical attributes, geometry list-columns add overhead that increases with graph size when stored as vertex attributes.
-Node payload avoids this: geometries stay in the node table and are not expanded into vertex attributes, so assigning or updating them is a standard data-frame operation.
+Node payload avoids this: geometries remain in the node table and are not expanded into vertex attributes, so assigning or updating them is a standard data-frame operation.

 ``` r